Education

 Certification

-Upon completion of the program the participants will be granted the SSAI Diploma in Critical Emergency Medicine (CrEM).
+Upon completion of the programme the participants will be granted the SSAI Diploma in Critical Emergency Medicine (CrEM).
 Completion is dependent on the following conditions:

 • Attendance of all four residential courses